aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/chart/_index.md

 ```

-how to plot the empty cells.
+Gets how to plot the empty cells.

 **Returns:**
 int